-The proposed extension, design, scale, and massing is very similar to the neighbouring properties and sympathetic to the property.
+The proposed conversion, design, scale, and massing is very similar to the neighbouring properties and sympathetic to the property, and unaltered from the approved and existing layout.

 6. Energy Efficiency

 The design principle adopted for the development was to reduce the thermal conductivity with the aid of modern insulation materials, reduced thermal bridging and improved air tightness of the dwelling, supplemented by a highly efficient energy source fully in accordance with S19 Renewable Energy and Low Carbon Technologies and DM11 Sustainable Construction.